Impact of charge distribution of soft layers on transient electroosmotic flow of Maxwell fluids in soft nanochannels: Theory

-where $\sigma_k$ is the surface charge density of k-th layer of charges, $d = \frac{{d^* }}{H}$ and $d_k = \frac{{d_k^* }}{H}$.
+The first expression of Eq.(\ref{eq:201}) means that the hard part of nanochannel wall is uncharged.
+The second one indicates that at the middle point of nanochannel, the electric field strength is zero, attributed to geometrical symmetry of nanochannel.
+Eq. (\ref{eq:202}) represents continuous condition of electric field strength and electrostatic potential at the postion of k-th layered charge.
 Since the Debye-H\"uckel equation is a linear differential equation, we anticipate that the self-consistent electric fields due to electrolyte ions and the total layered charge system on polyelectrolyte chains in an electrolyte solution equals to the vector sum of the self-consistent electric fields due to electrolyte ions and the individual layered charges on polyelectrolyte chains.